lixus7/Time-Series-Works-Conferences/README.md

 To reduce repetition, some data are in abbreviated form.
-Some terms may not represent general interpretations and applies only to this repository.
+Some terms may not represent general interpretations and apply only to this repository.

 |Full Name | Abbreviation|
 |:--|:--|